 • Press and hold the SET control until you get to the desired speed, then release the control.
 You can also use the SET control to operate the Tap-Up function.
-Press and release this control to increase the vehicle set speed in small amounts by 1 mph (1.6 km/h).
+Press and release this control to increase the webiele act meed in increase the vehicle set speed in small amounts by 1 mph (1.6 km/h).